 It’s also essential to know which countries you can travel to legally on the passport you hold.

 Once you’ve got a destination country sussed out for your base as a digital nomad, you’ll need to research that country’s visa requirements — and do this carefully.
 Because nothing could be worse than getting hung up at the border due to an annoying (and completely avoidable) paperwork issue.

 Smooth travel — especially across borders — is all about adequate planning to ensure your cross-border transitions are as hassle free as possible.

 Choose a country with realistic visa requirements and costs for your situation.

-If you’re just starting out as a digital nomad without any real savings to back you up, make sure to choose a country with a small visa application fee to minimise your financial risk.
+If you’re just starting out as a digital nomad without any real savings to back you up, make sure to choose a country with a small visa application fee to minimize your financial risk.

 It’s important to know your own limitations — and expectations — when it comes to comfort and convenience.

 Do you require 24/7 access to a cafe with free wifi and yummy coffee?
 Are you content to live in a straw hut?
 Is running water a consideration for you?

 Things like plumbing, running water (if any), sleeping conditions, medical care, access to roads, public transportation, and other infrastructure elements will impact your digital nomad life in a huge way.